 Browsing Remote Repositories

 For example, JCenter and Maven Central support remote repository browsing, however, Docker Hub does not.
-In the example below, Artifactory is showing the contents of JCenter.
+In the example below, the contents of JCenter are displayed.